angulardart/site-angulardart/src/angular/guide/router/index.md

 ### Summary

-The application has a configured router.
+The app has a configured router.
 The shell component has a `RouterOutlet` where it can display views produced by the router.
 It has `RouterLink`s that users can click to navigate via the router.